-Many of our competitors have substantially greater financial, technical and other resources, such as larger research and development staff and more experienced marketing and manufacturing organizations.
-Additional mergers and acquisitions in the pharmaceutical industry may result in even more resources being concentrated in our competitors.
+Many of our competitors have substantially greater financial, technical and other resources, including larger research and development, marketing and manufacturing organizations.
+Additionally, mergers and acquisitions in the pharmaceutical industry may result in even more resources being concentrated in our competitors.
 As a result, these companies may obtain regulatory approval more rapidly than we are able to and may be more effective in selling and marketing their products.
 Smaller or early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large, established companies.
 Our competitors may succeed in developing, acquiring or licensing on an exclusive basis, products that are more effective or less costly than any product candidate that we may develop; they may also obtain patent protection that could block our products; and they may obtain regulatory approval, product commercialization and market penetration earlier than we do.
-Our competitors may have products that are easier to administer than our products, which could adversely affect our results, such as due to the observed trend that a large number of patients demonstrate a preference to administer medication at home due to COVID-19 or other factors.
+Our competitors may have products that are easier to administer than our products, which could adversely affect our results.
 Biosimilar or immuno-oncology product candidates developed by our competitors may render our potential product candidates uneconomical, less desirable or obsolete, and we may not be successful in marketing our product candidates against competitors.

-If other competitors to LOQTORZI (in indications besides NPC), casdozokitug and CHS-114 are approved and successfully commercialized before LOQTORZI (in indications besides NPC), casdozokitug and CHS-114, our business would suffer.
+If other competitors to toripalimab (in indications besides NPC), casdozokitug, CHS-1000 and CHS-114 are approved and successfully commercialized before toripalimab (in indications besides NPC), casdozokitug, CHS-1000 and CHS-114, our business would suffer.

 There are a number of companies that currently commercialize PD-1/PD-L1 blocking antibodies or are developing such compounds for commercialization in the United States.
-If other competitors to LOQTORZI (in indications besides NPC), casdozokitug and CHS-114 are successfully commercialized before LOQTORZI (in indications besides NPC), casdozokitug and CHS-114, we may never achieve meaningful market share for these products, our revenue would be reduced and, as a result, our business, prospects and financial condition could suffer.
+If other competitors to toripalimab (in indications besides NPC), casdozokitug, CHS-1000 and CHS-114 are successfully commercialized before toripalimab (in indications besides NPC), casdozokitug, CHS-1000 and CHS-114, we may never achieve meaningful market share for these products, our revenue would be reduced and, as a result, our business, prospects and financial condition could suffer.

-If an improved version of an originator product, such as Neulasta or Humira is developed or if the market for the originator product significantly declines, sales of our biosimilar products may suffer.
+If an improved version of an originator product, such as Neulasta, is developed or if the market for the originator product significantly declines, sales of our biosimilar product may suffer.

 Originator companies may develop improved versions of a reference product as part of a life cycle extension strategy and may obtain regulatory approval of the improved version under a new or supplemental BLA submitted to the applicable regulatory authority.
-Should the originator company succeed in obtaining an approval of an improved biologic product, it may capture a significant share of the collective reference product market in the applicable jurisdiction and significantly reduce the market for the reference product and thereby the potential size of the market for our biosimilar products.
+Should the originator company succeed in obtaining an approval of an improved biologic product, it may capture a significant share of the collective reference product market in the applicable jurisdiction and significantly reduce the market for the reference product and thereby the potential size of the market for our biosimilar product.
 In addition, the improved product may be protected by additional patent rights that may subject our follow-on biosimilar to claims of infringement.

 Biologic reference products may also face competition as technological advances are made that may offer patients a more convenient form of administration or increased efficacy or as new products are introduced.
 External developments can also result in changing preferences for convenient forms of administration of products that may impact our business.
-As new products are approved that compete with the reference product to our biosimilar products, sales of the reference originator product may be adversely impacted or rendered obsolete.
-If the market for the reference product is impacted, we may lose significant market share for our biosimilar products.
+As new products are approved that compete with the reference product to our biosimilar product, sales of the reference originator product may be adversely impacted or rendered obsolete.
+If the market for the reference product is impacted, we may lose significant market share for our biosimilar product.
 As a result of the above factors, our business, prospects and financial condition could suffer.